Reasonable management.

-What is a reasonable management action?
+What may constitute a management action?

 • Performance appraisals.